mozilla-bteam/bmo/README.rst

 This repository contains a docker-compose file that will create a local Bugzilla for testing.

-To use docker compose, ensure you have the latest Docker install for your environment (Linux, Windows, or Mac OS).
+To use docker-compose, ensure you have the latest Docker install for your environment (Linux, Windows, or Mac OS).
 If you are using Ubuntu, then you can read the next section to ensure that you have the correct docker setup.

 .. code-block:: bash

-    docker compose up --build
+    docker-compose up --build

 This command will bring up the main webserver process, database, memcached, and various other background tasks such as the Push system and the Feed system.
 The latter two are used for workflow